-The Senate Bioethics Committee had voted to introduce a new article into the Bioethics Act authorizing and framing genetic genealogy tests.
-The government opposed it, through the voice of Agnes Buzyn, Minister of Health at the time.
-The group Les Républicains du Sénat supported the government of the Republic En Marche by voting by majority against the framework of genetic genealogy tests.
-A look back at the arguments deployed, misinformation, off topics during these debates that will surprise you …
+The Senate Bioethics Committee voted to introduce a new article into the Bioethics Act authorizing, and providing a legal framework for, genetic genealogy tests.
+The government's opposition to it was voiced by Agnes Buzyn, Health Minister at the time.
+The Republicans (LR) group in the Senate supported The Republic on the Move (LREM) government by voting against regulating genetic genealogy testing.
+Here is a look back at the surprising arguments deployed, misinformation, and off-topic points made during these debates.

 Why allow genetic genealogy tests in France?

-Olivier Henno, rapporteur of the Committee on Bioethics in the Senate, presented his amendment calling for the authorisation and supervision of genetic genealogy tests in France.
-In his speech, he recalled that maintaining the ban on genetic genealogy tests was "virtual".
-The UDI senator recalled that by 2019, 150,000 French people had taken a genetic genealogy test, and that an estimated one million French people had entrusted their genetic data to foreign laboratories.
+Olivier Henno, the Senate Bioethics Committee's rapporteur, presented his amendment calling for the authorisation and supervision of genetic genealogy tests in France.
+In his speech, he made the point that maintaining the ban on genetic genealogy testing "would be to ignore reality."
+The UDI senator recalled that in 2019, 150,000 French people took a genetic genealogy test, and that it is estimated that more than one million have entrusted their genetic data to foreign laboratories.

-Olivier Henno reported the position of the Attorney General of the Court of Cassation who "confirmed the impossibility of banning.
+Olivier Henno relayed the position of the Attorney General of the Court of Cassation who "confirmed that a ban was impossible.
 He suggested a pragmatic response.
-Instead of banning tests, let's frame them!"
+Instead of banning tests, let's regulate them!"

-The government of the Republic in March, a political group supposedly at odds with the "old" parties, opposed the legalization of genetic genealogy tests by recalling the principle of French law, namely that only genetic testing for medical or judicial purposes is allowed.
+The LREM government, a political group supposedly at odds with the "old" parties, opposed the legalisation of genetic genealogy tests by recalling a principle of French law, namely that only genetic testing for medical or judicial purposes is allowed.

-I transcribed below almost the entirety of his speech to justify the ban on genetic genealogy tests.
+I have transcribed below almost all of her speech justifying the ban on genetic genealogy tests.

 "They are sometimes used for commercial purposes.
 In this context, we are not sure that they respect the confidentiality of the data, nor the privacy of the people tested and their entourage."

-But that is why we demand that these genetic genealogy tests be regulated by French law, to ensure that the confidentiality of data and our privacy are well guaranteed and supervised!
+But this is why we are calling for genetic genealogy tests to be regulated by French law.
+To ensure that data confidentiality and our privacy are guaranteed and monitored!

-If we follow the minister's logic, there is a risk of data misappropriation, so we must not control that data!
-By framing genetic genealogy tests, the legislature could precisely control the general conditions for the sale of these tests and the use of these data.
+If we follow the minister's logic, there is a risk of data misappropriation so we must not control that data!
+By regulating genetic genealogy tests, the legislature could closely control the general conditions for the sale of these tests and the data usage.

 "The terms and conditions of sale lack clarity on these points.
 Some companies offer customers an option to search for people genetically close to them within their database.
-This leads to sometimes unexpected results especially when the research concerns people born of gamete donations or born under X. The family members concerned are not necessarily consenting or even informed."
+This leads to sometimes unexpected results, especially when the research concerns people born through sperm donation or anonymously.
+The family members concerned do not necessarily consent and are not always informed."

-The Minister of Health voluntarily fails to specify that people born of gamete donations or born under X have the right to know their biological parents.
-This is the Right to Origins!
-If our citizens turn to genetic genealogy tests, it is because of the failure of the French government to meet its obligations.
+The Health Minister deliberately fails to specify that people born through sperm donation or born anonymously have the right to know their biological parents.
+This is the right to know your origins (a French legal right).
+If our citizens turn to genetic genealogy tests, it is because of the French government's failure to meet its obligations.

-Births under X, the sad specificity of the French law doomed to be abolished, represent 600 births per year (see the arguments detailed in this excellent article of Le Monde).
-Gamete donation was 1,307 babies in 2011, an increase in numbers.
+Anonymous births, a sad specificity of French law doomed to be abolished, represent 600 births a year (see the arguments detailed in this excellent Le Monde article).
+In 2011 ,1,307 babies were born through sperm donation , figures which are increasing.

-Therefore, it can be estimated that this affects 2,000 people a year, to whom the legislation gives the right to know their parents, and to whom the government wants to maintain the prohibition of identifying their biological parents!
+It can therefore be estimated that this affects 2,000 people a year, who the legislation gives the right to know their parents, but who the government wants to continue to prohibit identifying their biological parents!

-So, in the logic of the government, since we want to prevent every year 2000 people who have the right to, to identify their biological parents, we forbid 148,000 people to want to do genetic genealogy!
+So, according to the government's logic, since every year we want to prevent 2000 people identifying their biological parents, something they have the right to do, we forbid 148,000 people from practicing genetic genealogy!

 "These tests can be hijacked for paternity research."

-"Imagine that all members of the same family send their DNA: this would cause many nasty surprises – which already happen since 15% of French people do not have the biological father they think they have".
+"Imagine that every member of the same family send in their DNA: this would cause many nasty surprises – which is already happening since 15% of French people do not have the biological father they think they have."

-Our Canadian cousins, from French couples, having studied the subject for 18 years, with 8,500 living participants today, non Filiative Events make up 0.5%!
+For our Canadian cousins, who come from French stock and who have studied the subject for 18 years, with 8,500 living participants today, non-filiative events make up 0.5%!

-The association DNA PASS will create a section "FACT CHECKING" to denounce these false figures and anxious statements of the government, MPs, senators but also of the press.
+The association DNA PASS will create a "FACT CHECKING" section to denounce these false figures and anxiety-provoking statements made by the government, MPs, senators and also the press.

-A reminder of what a paternity test is: forcing a natural father to recognize a generally minor child by comparing their two DNAs.
+A reminder of what a paternity test is: obliging, through a judicial ruling, a father to recognize a child, usually a minor, by comparing their DNA.

 A genetic genealogy test is carried out voluntarily by adults.

-Indeed, genetic genealogy techniques can eventually trace the identity of a person who has not been tested.
-This is why the association DNA PASS had made proposals on the options of confidentiality of accounts and in particular the display of family trees in order to achieve a balance between guaranteeing the individual rights of each.
+It is true that genetic genealogy techniques can eventually trace the identity of a person who has not been tested.
+This is why the association DNA PASS had made proposals regarding account confidentiality options and in particular the display of family trees, in order to guarantee the individual rights of everyone.

-By incorporating them into the law, these amendments would have imposed themselves on foreign laboratories.
+By incorporating them into the law, foreign laboratories would have to comply with these amendments.

-"The Council of State, in its 2018 study on bioethics, believed that the prohibition on insurance would be threatened with the trivialization of the dissemination of these practices.
-We must empower professionals and consumers, and preserve the French bioethical model."
+"The Council of State, in its 2018 study on bioethics, considered that the prohibition on insurance would be threatened by the generalised spread of these practices.
+We must make professionals and consumers aware of their responsibilities, and preserve the French bioethical model."

-The Minister of Health still confuses genetic genealogy tests with medical genetic tests.
-I will not comment on the subject, having already devoted a long article on it on which you refer the link above.
-There is no risk at the medical genetic level, an additional spurious argument.
+The Health Minister still confuses genetic genealogy tests with medical genetic tests.
+I will not comment on the subject, having already devoted a long article to it which you can read by clicking on the above link.
+There is no risk on a medical-genetic level, another spurious argument.

-My article could be 20 pages long to detail all the fallacious arguments used, so I refer you to the entire speech of Agnes Buzyn, our former Minister of Health.
-If you would like clarification on these arguments, I will always be happy to respond to them in the comments under this article.
+In order to detail all the fallacious arguments used my article would risk being 20 pages long, so I refer you to our former Health Minister, Agnes Buzyn's, entire speech.
+If you would like clarification on these arguments, I will always be happy to respond to questions in the comments section under this article.

-This title, alas, clearly defines the content of the debates on genetic genealogy tests opposed by Senators Les Républicains, notably through the voice of Bruno Retailleau announcing at the outset:
+This title, alas, clearly defines the content of the debates on genetic genealogy testing to which LR senators are opposed, notably through the voice of Bruno Retailleau, announcing from the outset: